falkhevichiosif/picoinproject/docs/stellar-wallets.md

 ## Allocation Policy

-PICoin uses a transparent multi-wallet allocation model designed to support long-term ecosystem growth, treasury stability, infrastructure development, and decentralized expansion of the project.
+The PICoin Project uses a transparent multi-wallet allocation model designed to support long-term ecosystem growth, treasury stability, infrastructure development, and decentralized expansion.

 All major wallets are publicly disclosed to ensure transparency within the Stellar ecosystem.